 Vitamin D deficiency and Autism link has been on the minds of the vitamin D researchers for years.

-The researchers showed that vitamin D stimulates the gene that is responsible for the production of serotonin in the brain.
+The researchers showed that vitamin D stimulates the gene that is responsible for the production of serotonin (a chemical) in the brain.
 This gene is called tryptophan hydroxylase 2 (TPH2).
 At the same time, vitamin D represses the gene that controls the production of serotonin in the rest of the body.
 This gene is called tryptophan hydroxylase 1 (TPH1).

-Rise in Vitamin D Deficiency and Autism
+Incidence of Vitamin D Deficiency and Autism

-It is interesting to note that the dramatic rise in the incidence of autism coincides with the dramatic rise in the incidence of vitamin D deficiency in the last three decades.
-It is quite likely that Vitamin d deficiency and autism are linked.
+It is interesting to note that the dramatic rise in the incidence of autism coincides with the rapid rise in the incidence of vitamin D deficiency in the last three decades.
+It is quite likely that Vitamin D deficiency and autism are linked.
 Therefore, it is extremely important to check vitamin D level in every autistic patient.
 Vitamin D supplementation must be provided to those with low vitamin D level.
 The normal range of vitamin D is 30-100 ng/ml.

 To learn more about vitamin D, please refer to my book, “Power of Vitamin D”